10 Snake Species Native To Zimbabwe

 Source: iNaturalist user Mahomed Desai – CC BY 4.0

-Eastern bark snakes prefer habitats at neither extreme, neither too wet or dry.
+Eastern bark snakes prefer habitats at neither extreme, neither too wet nor too dry.
 They’re mainly found in dry savannahs, moist savannahs, and lowland forests.
-Lurking between tree cracks is actually an ambush strategy, where they blend in and pounce at lizards walking past, which probably think in their last seconds (unless they manage to dodge) that the tree is coming to life and pulling them in.
+Lurking between tree cracks is actually an ambush strategy, where they blend in, wait patiently, and pounce savagely at lizards walking past.
+These lizards probably think in their last seconds (unless they manage to dodge) that the tree is coming to life and pulling them in.

 Eastern twig snakes are confirmed to hunt cape dwarf geckos (Lygodactylus capensis), and sometimes lure them in by waving an orange-tipped tail in a caterpillar motion.
 In one observation, the curious gecko was edging closer to the tree crack, until the bark snake accidentally moved its head ever so slightly, alerting the gecko and sending it fleeing.